 If up until now you’ve just been kind of “meh” towards green bean casserole, prepare to experience a major paradigm shift in attitude.
-This isn’t your Aunt Betsy’s green bean casserole.
+This isn’t your Aunt Betsy’s green bean casserole recipe.

 This recipe take a little longer than the 2 minutes and 38 seconds required to open a can of condensed mushroom soup, mix it with water, toss it with green beans, dump the mixture into a casserole dish, sprinkle with French fried onions, and put it in the oven to bake (ie, the classic recipe first introduced by Campbell’s in 1955).
-But this Ultimate Green Bean Casserole is still quick to make and to say that there is no comparison between the two is an understatement.
-This isn’t called “ultimate” for no reason.
-You’re going to love this version and it’s destined to become your new go-to recipe for green bean casserole.
+But this Ultimate Green Bean Casserole is still quick to make and to say that there is no comparison between the two is the understatement of the century.
+This isn’t called “ultimate” for no reason and we’re confident you’re going to love it as much as we and thousands of others do!

 Let’s get started!